 On 11 February 2021 the Petroleum and Geothermal Energy Regulations 2013 were amended to declare hydrogen, hydrogen compounds and by-products from hydrogen production regulated substances under the Petroleum and Geothermal Energy Act 2000.
 Companies are now able to apply to explore for natural hydrogen via a PEL and the transmission of hydrogen or compounds of hydrogen are now permissible under the transmission pipeline licencing provisions of the PGE Act.
 The current review of the Petroleum and Geothermal Energy Act 2000 proposes it becoming the ‘one stop shop’ for hydrogen with a new name – the Energy Resources Act.

 Figure 1.
-Petroleum exploration licence applications lodged by Gold Hydrogen Pty Ltd over 2M surface geology, showing locations of American Beach Oil Bore 1 and Ramsay Oil Bore 1.
+Petroleum exploration licences and applications lodged by companies with interest in hydrogen, showing locations of American Beach Oil Bore 1 and Ramsay Oil Bore 1.

 Potential exists for natural hydrogen plays in South Australia – Gaucher (2020) indicated that there are two main geological settings where hydrogen could be generated - Proterozoic crystalline shields and serpentinized ultramaﬁc rocks in mid-ocean ridges and in land-based ophiolite-peridotite massifs.
 Using a hydrocarbon play analogue, once generated in basement source rocks, hydrogen needs a migration pathway to a trap with a reservoir and effective seal in sedimentary cover to build an accumulation - which then has to be preserved in a geological timeframe.